 Six: Plant monitoring is necessary.
 The plant is best monitored for pests, such as slugs, sowbugs, grasshoppers, snails, and crown rot.
 When problems associated with decay occur, the grower reduces the intensity of watering the plant.
 Pests can be removed by hand and relocated somewhere else within the garden.

 To take care of the Sweet William Plant; the gardener is wise to purchase the following necessary tools and items:

 A gardening hoe,

-Fertilizer considered water-soluble, and
+Fertilizers are considered water-soluble, and

 Tip: The plant, in most areas of the country, becomes available in nurseries in the Springtime.
 The plant blooms within the same year; however, seeds can be sown in the summertime, and the plant will grow, accordingly, during the following year.
 Plant height ranges from twelve inches to twenty-four inches.

 When Sweet William is grown from seedlings, the plant can be directly seeded into the garden or seeded inside for transplantation later.
-The seeds should be sown and covered, accordingly, with 1/8” of potting soil or refined garden soil when it comes to improving the seeds.
+The seeds should be sown and covered, accordingly, with 1/8" of potting or refined garden soil when it comes to improving the seeds.
 After being planted, the seedlings are watered very thoroughly—once.

 When blooms are desired in Springtime, the grower may start growing the plant within 6 to 8 weeks before the last frost.
 The plant can be transplanted, into the garden, after the last frost date, within the grower's region; The plant is, again, hardy and will tolerate a bit of crowding.
 The plant looks engaging within the flowerbed or as a border.